-3.2 Wiring of Signal Cable
+3.2.
+Wiring of Signal Cable

-- 1. Respectively route the power cables and signal cables.
-The shielding coat of signal cable must be reliably earthed. - 2.
-Refer to 7.2 Connecting Dry Contact Port Cables for the definition of signal cables.
+- Respectively route the power cables and signal cables.
+The shielding coat of signal cable must be reliably earthed. - Refer to 7.2 Connection Cables for Dry Contact Port for the definition of signal cables.

-Top cable access is available for signal cable.
-Refer to Figure 3-3 for wiring of signal cable.
+Refer to Figure 3-2 for wiring of signal cable.